razorzibra-dot/trialram/PROD_SALES_RBAC_PERMISSION_FIX.md

    ↓
 6. For each role_id, queries roles table: SELECT permissions WHERE id = ?
    ↓
-7. Checks if "manage_product_sales" exists in role permissions ↓
+7. Checks if "crm:product-sale:record:update" exists in role permissions ↓
 8. Returns TRUE (allowed) or FALSE (denied)
 ```